Westlake-AI/openmixup/docs/en/tools/visualization.md

         configs/classification/cifar100/wa/resnet18_CE_bs100.py 1 ${CHECKPOINT} \
         --plot_mode surface --x=-1:1:51 --dir_type weights --xnorm filter --xignore biasbn
     ```
+    ```{note}

-    * `--x=-1:1:51` sets the range and resolution for the plot.
+    `--x=-1:1:51` sets the range and resolution for the plot.
 The x-coordinates in the plot will run from -1 to 1 (the minimizers are located at 0 and 1), and the loss value will be evaluated at 51 locations along this line.

-    * `--dir_type weights` indicates the direction has the same dimensions as the learned parameters, including bias and parameters in the BN layers.
+    `--dir_type weights` indicates the direction has the same dimensions as the learned parameters, including bias and parameters in the BN layers.

-    * `--xnorm filter` normalizes the random direction at the filter level.
+    `--xnorm filter` normalizes the random direction at the filter level.
 Here, a "filter" refers to the parameters that produce a single feature map.
 For fully connected layers, a "filter" contains the weights that contribute to a single neuron.

-    * `--xignore biasbn` ignores the direction corresponding to bias and BN parameters (fill the corresponding entries in the random vector with zeros).
+    `--xignore biasbn` ignores the direction corresponding to bias and BN parameters (fill the corresponding entries in the random vector with zeros).
+    ```
     <p align="center">
     <img src="https://user-images.githubusercontent.com/44519745/228991095-e0a63c1a-1d57-43e3-af2b-95c8840668ea.png" width=50% class="center">
     </p>